Jungle Cruise (film): Music

 In January 2019, it was announced that James Newton Howard joined the production as the film score composer.
-By August 2020, it was revealed that Metallica collaborated with Howard on an instrumental version of the song "Nothing Else Matters", for the film.
-According to the band's drummer Lars Ulrich, Metallica worked on the film after Walt Disney Pictures president Sean Bailey felt like Jungle Cruise was "the right fit" for a collaboration between Disney and Metallica.
+By August 2020, it was revealed that Metallica collaborated with Howard on an instrumental version of their song "Nothing Else Matters" for the film.
+According to the band's drummer, Lars Ulrich, Metallica worked on the film after Walt Disney Pictures president Sean Bailey felt like Jungle Cruise was "the right fit" for a collaboration between Disney and Metallica.
 Bailey had been "always looking for the right match where there was a way that Metallica could contribute to some Disney project".
 The band members recorded their parts from their individual studios, due to the COVID-19 pandemic.

 The score was recorded in February 2020 by a 99-person orchestra, with vocals provided by 40 members from the Los Angeles Master Chorale.
 In order to add a "regional flavor", Howard incorporated panpipes and Brazilian percussion instruments.
 Frequent Metallica collaborator Greg Fidelman served as associate producer and engineer.
 The soundtrack album was released on July 30, 2021, by Walt Disney Records.

 Release

 Theatrical and streaming

-Jungle Cruise had its world premiere at Disneyland Resort in Anaheim, California on July 24, 2021.
-It was released in the United States on July 30, 2021, in Dolby Cinema, RealD 3D, 4DX, and IMAX simultaneously in theaters and on Disney+ with Premier Access for US$29.99.
+Jungle Cruise had its world premiere at Disneyland Resort in Anaheim, California, on July 24, 2021.
+It was released in the United States on July 30, 2021, simultaneously in theaters and on Disney+ with Premier Access for US$29.99.
 It had a special screening on July 29, 2021, by D23 at El Capitan Theatre.

 Initially, it was slated for October 11, 2019, before being moved to July 24, 2020, and was postponed due to the COVID-19 pandemic.
 In May 2021, Disney announced that the film would be released simultaneously in theaters and on Disney+ with Premier Access, due to the continued closure of theaters in markets like Brazil and Europe as the SARS-CoV-2 Delta variant surged.
 This is the last Disney+ Premier Access release to date, with Disney mostly instituting a 45-day exclusive theatrical window before coming to stream.

 It was also released in India on September 24, and in China on November 12, 2021.

 Home media

-Jungle Cruise had a digital release on August 31 and it was released via 4K, Blu-ray, and DVD on November 16; this includes 16 minutes of 11 deleted scenes, and 6 bonus featurettes.
+Jungle Cruise had a digital release on August 31 and it was released via 4K, Blu-ray, and DVD on November 16; this includes 11 deleted scenes, and 6 bonus featurettes.

 It debuted atop the "NPD Videoscan First Alert", ranking first in both the overall disc sales and Blu-ray sales.
 55% of the sales came from Blu-ray, including 16% from 4K Blu-ray and 39% from traditional Blu-ray.
 The following week it was displaced to the second position by F9 due to the discounts offered around Black Friday, while ranking first on Redbox's rental charts.
 The third week saw it falling to the third rank in overall disc sales while retaining its position on the Redbox rental charts.